socrata-platform/balboa/README.md

 ### HTTP

 balboa-http is an http service that accepts queries for aggregated metrics values.
-It is read portion of the balboa metrics system.
+It is the read portion of the balboa metrics system.

 ### Clients